 - B. Expansion of Nonconforming Structure-Outside Shoreland Zone.
-A nonconforming structure located outside of the shoreland zone may be added to or expanded only if: - 1.
-The addition or expansion satisfies all applicable dimensional standards, including height limits and setback requirements, of the district in which the structure is located; - 2.
+An accessory dwelling unit may be constructed on a lot containing a residential structure that is nonconforming as to minimum lot area without increasing the nonconformity of the existing structure or creating a new nonconformity.
+Additionally, a nonconforming structure located outside of the shoreland zone may be added to or expanded only if: - The addition or expansion satisfies all applicable dimensional standards, including height limits and setback requirements, of the district in which the structure is located; - 2.
 The addition or expansion results in no new nonconforming conditions; and - 3.
 The addition or expansion does not cause or worsen safety problems (including reduction of sight distances from driveways, entrances, or intersections) and does not increase any adverse impact on adjacent properties. - C. Expansion of Nonconforming Structure-Within Shoreland Zone.
 A nonconforming structure located in the shoreland zone may be added to or expanded as follows: - 1.
 All new principal and accessory structures, excluding functionally water-dependent uses, must comply with the minimum shoreland setback requirements in Section III-3.B.
 A nonconforming structure may be added to or expanded after obtaining a permit from the same reviewing authority as that for a new structure, if such addition or expansion does not increase the nonconformity of the structure and complies with subsections C.1.(a) and C.1.(b), below. - (a) Expansion of any portion of a structure within 25 feet of the normal highwater line of a water body, tributary stream, or upland edge of a wetland is prohibited, even if the expansion will not increase nonconformity with the minimum shoreland setback requirement.
 Expansion of an accessory structure that is located closer to the normal high-water line of a water body, tributary stream, or upland edge of a wetland than the principal structure is prohibited, even if the expansion will not increase nonconformity with the minimum shoreland setback requirement. - (b) Notwithstanding subsection C.1.(a), above, if a legally existing nonconforming principal structure is entirely located less than 25 feet from the normal high-water line of a water body, tributary stream, or upland edge of a wetland, that structure may be expanded as follows, as long as all other applicable standards are met and the expansion is not prohibited by subsection C.1: - i.
 The maximum total footprint for the principal structure may not be expanded to a size greater than 800 square feet or 30% larger than the footprint that existed on January 1, 1989, whichever is greater.
 The maximum height of the principal structure may not be made greater than 15 feet or the height of the existing structure, whichever is greater. - (c) All other legally existing nonconforming principal and accessory structures that do not comply with the minimum shoreland setback requirements may be expanded or altered as follows, as long as other applicable standards are met and the expansion is not prohibited by subsections C.1 or C.1.(a), above: